 Paragon feels sustainability is no longer a ‘nice to do’ project but something we feel we ‘must’ do as citizens and consumers on this planet and the climate crisis we are all facing.

-We are going green, without any green washing.
+So, in short we are going green, without any of the green washing.

-13 like-minded individuals have formed a Green Group at Paragon, led by Sustainability Champion and small animal vet Laura Binnie.
-We are a diverse group of professionals bringing a range of skill sets to the group and united by an enthusiasm and passion for Sustainability.
+15 like-minded individuals have formed a Green Group at Paragon, led by Sustainability Champion and small animal vet Laura Binnie.
+We are a diverse group of professionals bringing a range of skill sets to the group and united by an enthusiasm and passion for all things sustainable.

 "I am delighted that Paragon has formed a Green Group to continue developing and working towards our sustainability goals, as individuals, as a practice and as advocates" David Black, Managing Director

 "As Sustainability Champion I am excited about the changes we can make together as a Group and enthused by all the great ideas that have been suggested already" Laura Binnie